-We believe that our company is positioned to deliver value-added products to growers enabling us to grow our gross profit in the future.
+We believe that our company is positioned to deliver valueadded products to growers enabling us to grow our gross profit in the future.
 We expect to see strong cash flow in the future, and we remain committed to returning value to shareowners through vehicles such as investments that expand the business, dividends and share repurchases.
 We will remain focused on cost and cash management, both to support the progress we have made in managing our investment in working capital and to realize the full earnings potential of our businesses.
 We plan to continue to seek additional external financing opportunities for our customers as a way to manage receivables for each of our segments.

-Outside of the United States, our businesses will continue to face additional challenges related to the risks inherent in operating in emerging markets, along with an increased level of risk in Europe.
-We expect to continue to monitor these developments and the challenges and issues they place on our business.
+Outside of the United States, our businesses will continue to face additional challenges related to the risks inherent in operating in emerging markets.
+We will continue to consider, assess and address these developments and the challenges and issues they place on our businesses.
 We believe we have taken appropriate measures to manage our credit exposure, which has the potential to affect sales negatively in the near term.
 In addition, volatility in foreign currency exchange rates may negatively affect our profitability, the book value of our assets outside the United States, and our shareowners' equity.